algosul/keyviz/README.md

 ![keyviz-2.0](previews/banner.svg)

+> This is the Chinese distribution version, please check [here](https://github.com/mulaRahul/keyviz) for the original
+> version

 Keyviz is a free and open-source software to visualise your keystrokes and mouse actions in real time!
 Let your audience know what handy shortcuts/keys you're pressing during screencasts, presentations, collaborations, or whenever you need it.